 What do you do when you lose access to social media because of an outage?
 It’s not just hours of conversations and selfies lost; it’s lost business.
 For many small businesses, entrepreneurs, and even major companies, social media is a means of conducting business.
-They reach out to customers loyal and prospective, sell merchandise and services, and create chatter to build their brands.
+They reach out to customers, both loyal and prospective, sell merchandise and services, and create chatter to build their brands.
 Facebook and Instagram have become important aspects of their marketing.
-It’s not one-sided; the social media platforms benefit from this, too.
+It’s definitely not one-sided either; the social media platforms benefit from this, too.
 The Facebook conglomerate makes money from advertising.
 As popular as it is, you would think that, after the first couple of times, Facebook would get their act together and fix whatever issues they are having.
-Yet, for the fifth time in four months, the Facebook family of apps has collectively suffered a major outage.
-Well, Facebook and Instagram have, with Instagram experiencing the most downtime.
+Yet, for the fifth time in four months, the Facebook family of apps has collectively suffered a major outage, with Instagram experiencing the most downtime.
 The event took place on July 17, just two weeks after the previous reported outage on July 3.

 Crash of July 3rd

 This crash was not an isolated incident, having affected users across the United States as well as the United Kingdom.
-Different percentages of users who reported the issues to DownDetector.
-The problems most reported with Facebook were largely with pictures, being 86 percent overall.
+People around the world reported the issues to DownDetector.
+The problems most reported with Facebook largely surrounded images, being 86 percent overall.
 The other two most common issues were with the news feed, coming in at thirteen percent, and logging in at eight percent.
 Likewise with Instagram, 91 percent experienced problems with the refreshing feeds, eight percent had problems with the desktop site, and another nine percent experienced issues logging into their accounts.
 Also reported were difficulties loading profiles and liking images.
 This outage affected the other apps owned by Facebook, Whatsapp and Messenger, as well.
 Users of Whatsapp reported problems with sending or receiving messages (66%), connecting to the app (29%), and logging in (4%).
 Messenger users noted complications with receiving messages (80%), logging in (12%), and connecting to the server (6%).
 Facebook took to Twitter to let users know that they knew of the issue and repairs were underway.
 They gave no reason for the crash, unlike the first crash which occurred in March, for which Facebook blamed server configuration changes.
-The said only that it was not the result of a data breach and apologized for the inconvenience.
+The platform simply stated that it was not the result of a data breach and apologized for the inconvenience.

 Crash of July 17th